leoyesaulov/smartlife/README.md

 `stop` - Kills all timers

+`state` - Requests current state of the strip and prints it out

 `city <city>` - Prints out current location, changes location if `<city>` is provided

 `changeloc` - Starts the location-changing flow (same effect as `city <city>`, but in a more interactive manner)